 -

-Women with a long gap between pregnancies (more than 10 years)
+Women with a long interval between pregnancies (more than 10 years)

 -

-Get plenty of rest and monitor your blood pressure as advised by your healthcare provider.
+Get adequate rest and monitor blood pressure as advised by your healthcare provider.

 -

-Watch for abnormal symptoms, such as headaches, blurred vision, or severe swelling.
+Be alert for warning signs such as persistent headaches, blurred vision, or excessive swelling.

 -

-Attend all prenatal appointments; your provider may increase the frequency of check-ups.
+Attend all scheduled prenatal appointments; your doctor may recommend more frequent monitoring.

 -

-In severe cases, hospitalization, anti-seizure medications, or blood pressure medications may be necessary.
+In severe cases, hospitalization, blood pressure–lowering medications, or anti-seizure drugs may be required.

 -